 If you would like to register your child for swim lessons at the Y, please see our Classes and Programs page.

 All Camp staff members attend a mandatory and comprehensive pre-camp training program that covers all NYC Health Department and YMCA requirements.
-Examples of the training our staff participate in are: CPR/First Aid, Risk Management, Positive Youth Development Principles, YMCA Camp Standards, Social Emotional Learning, Camp Games and Songs.
+Examples of the training our staff participate in are: CPR/First Aid, Risk Management, Positive Youth Development Principles, YMCA Camp Standards, Social Emotional Learning, Diversity and Inclusion Practices, Camp Games and Songs.

 With more than 100 camps across all 5 boroughs, there’s bound to be a camp near you.